 This is “Monsieur Velo V”.

-I drew the motif after I photographed the old man on his bike.
-He rode through my camera whilst I was living in France and photographing the streets for an art project.
+The design was created after I photographed a man on his bike.
+He rode through my camera whilst I was living in France and photographing the streets for another art project.
 On his bike he looked like a mix of history and futurism, much like France felt to me at the time.
 Ancient yet modern.
 Cool.